STARIONGROUP/EcoreNetto/README.md

 The **ECoreNetto.HandleBars** library provides [HandleBars](https://github.com/Handlebars-Net/Handlebars.Net) helpers to support code generation.
 This library is part of the EcoreNetto ecosystem.

+## ECoreNetto.Reporting

+The **ECoreNetto.Reporting** library contains reporting generators.
+This library is part of the EcoreNetto ecosystem.

 ## ECoreNetto.Tools

 The **ECoreNetto.Tools** commandline application is used to generate reports on the content of the Ecore model.
 Find the documentation [here](https://github.com/STARIONGROUP/EcoreNetto/wiki/ECoreNetto.Tools).